-We estimate that the net proceeds of this offering, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$.
+We estimate that the net proceeds of this offering, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$ (or approximately \$ if the underwriters exercise their over-allotment option in full).
 We currently expect to use the net proceeds of this offering for the following purposes:

-- to fund the activities necessary to support submission of an NDA for CPP-109 for FDA approval and to begin to prepare for the commercial launch of CPP-109, assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA files an NDA submitted by us for CPP-109 based on the data from the Phase II(b) trial; - to fund the manufacture of sufficient CPP-115 for use in one or more future safety and/or proof-of-concept studies of CPP-115; and - for general corporate purposes.
+- to fund the filing of an NDA for CPP-109 and to pay the costs of preparing for the commercialization of CPP-109 (such as manufacturing production batches of CPP-109), assuming that the data from the currently ongoing Phase II(b) trial are compelling and the FDA permits us to file an NDA for CPP-109 based on the data from the Phase II(b) trial; - to fund the manufacture of sufficient CPP-115 for use in one or more future proof-of-concept studies of CPP-115; and - for general corporate purposes.

-We anticipate that if the proceeds of this offering are used for the purposes described above, we will have sufficient working capital following this offering to support our operations through the first quarter of 2014.
+We anticipate that if the proceeds of this offering are used for the purposes described above, we will have sufficient working capital following this offering to support our operations through the middle of 2014.
 Further, while we will use the proceeds of this offering to manufacture sufficient CPP-115 for use in future proof-of-concept studies of CPP-115, the proceeds of this offering will not be sufficient to fund any such studies.